Both Spouses Must Consent

 The homestead of a family shall not be conveyed or encumbered by a spouse without consent of the other spouse.
 The consent shall be evidenced by each spouse joining in the conveyance by signing their names thereto, and also by acknowledgment thereof.

 A.R.S. § 33-453This is a protective measure.
 It prevents one spouse from selling or borrowing against the family home without the other spouse knowing and agreeing.
-Title companies and lenders in Arizona enforce this requirement as standard practice.
+Title companies and lenders enforce this rule as standard practice.

 The Sole and Separate Property Exception

 There is one clear exception.
-If the homestead property is held as the sole and separate property of one spouse, the nonowner spouse's consent is not required for a conveyance or encumbrance.
+If the homestead real property is held as the sole and separate property of one spouse, the nonowner spouse's consent is not required.
 This might apply when one spouse owned the home before the marriage and kept it titled separately.

 Consent of a nonowner spouse shall not be required where the homestead property is conveyed or encumbered by an owner spouse who holds title to the property as sole and separate property.